Want to know how your SEO efforts are paying off?

 It also looks at content tags and attributes like your titles or alt texts.

 Don’t worry too much if you have fewer indexed pages than you think you should.
-Googlebot filters out the URLs it sees as duplicate, non-canonical, or those with a no index meta tag.
+Googlebot filters out the URLs it sees as duplicate, non-canonical, or those with a noindex meta tag.

 You’ll also notice a number of URLs your robots.txt file has disallowed from crawling.